snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 category: Releases
 ---

 We are pleased to announce the release of [Snowplow 79 Black Swan] [snowplow-release].
-This release introduces our new API Request Enrichment, plus a new HTTP Header Extractor Enrichment and several more improvements on enrichments side.
+This release introduces our new API Request Enrichment, plus a new HTTP Header Extractor Enrichment and several other improvements on the enrichments side.

 ![black-swan][black-swan]